1. Place your tuition deposit

 Each transcript must be an original official transcript with the registrar’s stamp or signature.
 Scanned, photocopied or uploaded transcripts submitted as part of your application for admission do not fulfill this requirement.
 Documents must be received no more than 30 days after the start of classes and should be sent to:

 Bridgeport, CT 06604

-9. Pick up your Student ID card, parking pass, and Personal Alarm Locator (not required for online students)
+9. Pick up your Student ID card and parking pass (not required for online students)